ishukhanchi/connectingdevices/README.md

      and open localhost:8000 on your browser to view the app.<br>
    * To stop serving the website, press ctrl+c.<br>
    * Code can be modified in any text-editor.
 Eg:Sublime-Text.<br>
-   * Changes will be reflected in the app by using commands: python manage.py migrate python manage.py makemigrations
+   * Changes will be reflected in the app by using commands:<br>
+      python manage.py migrate<br>
+      python manage.py makemigrations